All guides

 How to Write Text-to-Video Prompts (with Examples)

-Great AI video starts with a clear prompt.
+Great AI video starts with a clear text-to-video prompt.
 The models read your words as both a script and a shot list, so a vague prompt gives vague results and a precise one gives you control over the subject, setting, lighting and camera.
-This guide gives you a reusable prompt structure, real before/after rewrites, the words that move the needle, and a workflow for iterating without losing what already worked.
+This guide gives you a reusable text-to-video prompt structure, real before/after rewrites, the words that move the needle, and a workflow for iterating without losing what already worked.

 What you’ll learn